- 1What Is the Pathophysiology of Erythema Nodosum?

 Introduction

 Erythema nodosum (EN) is a type of skin inflammation characterized by an acute, nodular, red, inflamed eruption on the fatty layer of skin.
-It is assumed as a hypersensitivity reaction associated with some systemic conditions or drug therapies or idiopathic.
+It is assumed to be a hypersensitivity reaction associated with some systemic conditions, drug therapies, or idiopathic.
 The inflammatory response follows panniculus.
-In chronic erythema nodosum, the lesions pop up in a different place for weeks to months.
+In chronic erythema nodosum, the lesions pop up in different places for weeks to months.
 However, it may even last for years in another pattern.
 Chronic erythema nodosum, with a chance of recurrence, can appear with or without an underlying disease.

 Erythema nodosum can occur with various underlying infectious and non-infectious conditions.
-Sometimes the cause of erythema nodosum remains unknown.
-As erythema nodosum is a hypersensitivity reaction, about 30 % to 50% of the patients do not have any underlying disease, and the cause remains unknown.
+Sometimes, the cause of erythema nodosum remains unknown.
+As erythema nodosum is a hypersensitivity reaction, about 30 percent to 50 percent of the patients do not have any underlying disease, and the cause remains unknown.

 Infectious causes are as follows: